stargazer/django-firestone/README.md

 * Every handler specifies the representation of its own response, including that of nested fields, regardless of how deep they appear.

-* For now, only accepts ``content-type: application/json``, and returns ``application/json`` responses.
-I will soon extend it to other serialization formats.
+* For now, only *content-type: application/json* is accepted in the request body, only ``application/json`` responses are returned.

 ## A few words on Django's class-based views (CVBs).